UBC-MDS/pokemon-type-predictor/README.md

 Each row in the dataset contains a different Pokemon with various attributes.
 The attributes are measurements of the base Pokemon, such as `attack`, `speed` or `defense`.

 The different types of Pokemon are closely related to the other attributes it possesses.
 For example, a rock type Pokemon is likely to have higher defensive statistics (such as `defense` or `health points`) as well as rock-type abilities.
 It is also most likely to be coloured grey.
 To complicate this even further, there are some Pokemon with more than one type, such as Pidgey, who has both `Normal` and `Flying` types.
-We can use this to our advantage by combining the two types such that thse Pokemon will appear twice in our dataset, extending the number of "Pokemon" available (as currently there are only approximately 1000 unique Pokemon).
-For the Pokemon with only one type, we will fill their type with `N/A` as a type.
-These will come into play in our results.
+We can use this to our advantage by using the second type as a feature that may lead to discovering the first type.

 ## Exploratory Data Analysis